5 Tips on How to Enhance Your Research Career

-I recently caught up with my old friend, Mike Crawford while preparing a talk on research strategy.
-After a 30+ year career in academia, including 26 years as a professor at U Texas at Austin, Mike joined a technology start-up as CTO in Idaho in 2004 and has spent the last 5 years at Siemens, where he is currently a Fellow Engineer.
+I caught up with my old friend, Mike Crawford while preparing a talk on research strategy.
+After a 30+ year career in academia, including 26+ years as a professor at U Texas at Austin, Mike joined a technology start-up as CTO in Idaho in 2004 and subsequently spent nine years at Siemens as a Fellow Engineer, before finally retiring gracefully.
 His book Convective Heat and Mass Transfer, together with W.M.
 Kays and B. Weigand, is one of the leading graduate heat transfer texts.

 During our conversation, I asked Mike to reflect on his extensive R&D experience and what advice he would give himself, if he were a new professor today.
 Here’s his five-point plan:

 - improve your understanding of the 5-phase project management concept so that you can structure your research to get the most out of your people and resources.
 In particular, focus on

 - the formulation of the project, which possibly involves some initial scouting work, where one becomes clear on the pull and the stakeholder(s)